 - 1 tbsp chopped fresh parsley

 - Lemon wedges to serve

 - Fry the mince in 1 tbsp oil till browned and set aside

 - Add remaining oil to pan and sauté the garlic for 2 mins

 - Add courgettes and fry till golden on both sides, about 5 mins

 - Add the mince back to the pan with herbs, spices and seasoning and cook for 5 mins

 - Place the spinach on top of other igredients in the pan just to wilt for 2 mins

 - Mix the hummus and yogurt together in small bowl

-- Place the spinach on the plates and then spoon on the hummus/yogurt mix before topping with the mince mixture
+- Take the spinach out of pan first and place the spinach on the plates and then spoon on the hummus/yogurt mix before topping with the mince mixture

 - Sprinkle with more herbs (serves 2)